An earthquake destroys villages in eastern Afghanistan and kills 800 people, with 2,500 injured

 Sunday night’s quake was felt in parts of Pakistan, including the capital Islamabad.
 There were no reports of casualties or damage.

 Pakistani Prime Minister Shehbaz Sharif said he was deeply saddened by events in Afghanistan.
 “Our hearts go out to the victims and their families.
-We are ready to extend all possible support in this regard,” he said on the social platform X.
+We are ready to extend all possible support in this regard,” he said on X.

 Pakistan has expelled tens of thousands of Afghans in the past year, many of them living in the country for decades as refugees.